KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects.rst

 The effects that are in play on a given clip can be viewed and edited via the Properties Tab that displays when the clip in question is selected in the timeline.

 You can also apply effects to an entire track.
 This is achieved by dragging an effect from the **Effect Tab** to the **Track Header**.
-Or you can click on the track header and chose the :menuselection:`Timeline --> Add Effect` menu item.
+Or you can click on the track header and choose the :menuselection:`Timeline --> Add Effect` menu item.
 Tracks which have effects added in this fashion will have a gold star icon in the track header.

 .. figure:: /images/Kdenlive_Effect_on_whole_track.png
    :width: 100px